A commitment to breast health

 Each exam is interpreted by a board-certified South Shore Hospital radiologist.
 The program is fully accredited by the American College of Radiology and licensed by the Massachusetts Department of Public Health and the FDA.

-Digital mammography appointments are available within days—so don’t wait to get peace of mind.
+Don’t wait to get peace of mind.
 Call (781) 624-4090 to schedule your screening.
 Early morning, evening and Saturday appointments are available for your convenience at both locations:

 South Shore Hospital Outpatient Imaging and Women’s Specialty Center